-Keeping up with technology these days feels impossible, or is it just me?
-It seems like every day there is a new acronym, or a term that has taken over a new identity, like the Cloud.
+Keeping up with technology these days feels impossible.
+It seems like every day there is a new acronym or term that has taken over a new identity, like the Cloud.

 Let’s go over a basic view of Business Intelligence and what it can do for your small business.

 The first step is defining the concept.
 In simple terms, Business Intelligence, also known as BI, is a set of tools that capture, store and analyze data.

 I know it sounds like more work, but the good news is that this data is already being generated by your business.
 BI tools take all the data flowing in and out of your organization, organically, and turn it into knowledge.

 That knowledge can then be morphed into informed tactical management decisions.

 The immediate goal is to use this data to make the right decisions at the right time, to drive improvements, and increase performance.
 The long-term goal is to use this data to increase profits.

 If this sounds new to you, it's because it is.
 Until recently, tracking this type of data and applying analytics was only accessible to big businesses.
 That's why this is a huge game-changer.

 The short answer, the Cloud.
 The long answer, Cloud-based services have made BI cost-effective for the small business market.